kinverarity1/anaconda-restricted-execution-rights/README.md

 <span style="background-color: lightcyan">c:\devapps\</span>python\setup\<span style="background-color: honeydew">Miniconda3-latest-Windows-x86.exe</span>
 </pre>

-<span style="background-color: red; color: white;">Warning for DEW staff:</span> Your computer has a 32-bit version of Oracle Client installed, so I recommend installing the 32-bit version of Python (i.e. `x86.exe`, not `x86_64.exe`), otherwise you will not be able to access SA Geodata.
+<span style="background-color: red; color: white;">Warning for DEW staff:</span> Your computer has a 32-bit version of Oracle Client installed by default.
+You can either install the 32-bit version of Python so that it will work automatically with SA Geodata (not recommended), or download the 64-bit version of Python, and then install your own 64-bit version of Oracle Client, so that you can access SA Geodata (recommended).
+I will add instructions for installing 64-bit Oracle Client at a later time - in the meantime contact me (Kent Inverarity) directly.

 ## Step 4